 OCTFME launched the "Filmmaker of the Month" initiative as a vehicle for highlighting the talents and creative contributions of filmmakers that make the District of Columbia their home.
 The Filmmaker of the Month initiative is part of OCTFME's mission to elevate the national and international profile of the District's talented filmmakers.

 ***Do you know a filmmaker you would like to see featured as OCTFME's Filmmaker of the Month?
-If so, please forward your suggestion using this submission form.
+If so, please forward your suggestion using this nomination form.

 The District of Columbia Office of Cable Television, Film, Music, and Entertainment is responsible for implementing, managing, and administering programs, initiatives, and